|Near Airport||Geneva Airport|

 Geneva is the second-largest city in Switzerland.
-The French-speaking city is famous as “World’s Smallest Metropolis” and situated on the banks of Lake Geneva, right at the foot of the Swiss Alps.
+The French-speaking city is famous as the “World’s Smallest Metropolis” and is situated on the banks of Lake Geneva, right at the foot of the Swiss Alps.

 One of the first things the tourists will feel about Geneva is cultural diversity.
-It is known as a “Capital of Peace”, for being home to the European headquarters of UNO and Red Cross as well as more than 180 international organizations.
+It is known as a “Capital of Peace,” for being home to the European headquarters of UNO and the Red Cross, as well as more than 180 international organisations.

-Geneva has many beautiful sights to enjoy the best vista of this incredible city right from the top of Mont Saleve.
-Geneva is compact, classy and cosmopolitan, plus it is super central.
+Geneva has many beautiful sights to enjoy; the best vista of this incredible city is right from the top of Mont Saleve.
+Geneva is compact, classy, and cosmopolitan, plus it is super central.

-Maison Tavel - "the History Museum of Geneva" is a house of permanent exhibitions about Geneva's domestic and vervain history, from where you find out the shape of this amazing city.
+Maison Tavel - "the History Museum of Geneva", is a house of permanent exhibitions about Geneva's domestic and vervain history, from here you will find out the shape of this amazing city.

-During summer, numerous activities can be done in Geneva, especially, the concerts on Parc de La Grange “scenic lakeside park”, the paddle boat rides on the lake or to boating on the Rhone.
+During summer, numerous activities can be explored in Geneva, especially the concerts on Parc de La Grange “scenic lakeside park,” the paddle boat rides on the lake, or boating on the Rhone.

-The radiance of this city is in everywhere to be discovered.
-Geneva tourism is diverse and interesting as there are many tourist attractions.
+The radiance of this city is evident and interesting with the varied tourist attractions.

-The Eglise Russe with its wonderful gilded iron domes represents a slice of Russia in the middle of Geneva.
+The Eglise Russe, with its wonderful, gilded iron domes, represents a slice of Russia in the centre of Geneva.

-Jet d'Eau Fountain is a maximum 140 meters high water jet with 500 litres of water pouring into the air.
+Jet d'Eau Fountain is a massive 140 metres high water jet with 500 litres of water pouring out into the open air.
 It is also one of the tallest fountains in the world.